 If you have foundations in need of attention, look no further than Better Foundations.
-When you contact our team for foundation repair, we perform an inspection of the site in order to analyse the damage.
+When you contact our team for level house foundation repair, we perform an inspection of the site in order to analyse the damage.
 This allows us to provide customers with a detailed quote outlining the cost of each pin.
 If you choose to go ahead, a contract is signed and the engineer will inspect the site in order to determine the amount of pins needed as well as draw up plans detailing the depth and position of each one.

 Once the plan is received by our underpinning team, we prepare the property for foundation repair.
 Preparation may involve removing fences, doors and concrete.
 Once prepped, the holes where the pins will be placed are cleaned out and inspected by the council.
 After inspection, concrete is placed into the holes while leaving enough room for jacking.
 Once the concrete is cured, which takes three to four days, our team returns to the site and jacks the building to its original level.
 The concrete is then placed into the pin holes and our team ensure no gaps exist.